horizontalsystems/horizontalsystems.github.io/index.md

 Eternal apps that don't fail and are designed to work indefintely.

-Horizontal Systems builds apps that are not dependent on any centrally-managed servers or human personnel and are designed to operare indefinitely.
-These apps are fully peer-to-peer, enabling users to communicate with each other directly, without any intermediary.
+Horizontal Systems builds decentralized apps that are not dependent on any centrally-managed servers or human personnel.

+These apps are peer-to-peer and designed to operare indefinitely.

 <br/>